Constitutional Law and Theory

 In the Media

-Ron Levy quoted in ABC News
+Ron Levy quoted in The Canberra Times

 The Centre for International and Public Law celebrated its twentieth anniversary at a special evening hosted by the ANU College of Law on 18 May 2010.

 The High Court’s decisions in Williams v The Commonwealth: The principle of parliamentary control of public money

 - Will Bateman, University of Cambridge

 The High Court’s decisions in the Williams v The Commonwealth cases wrought a radical change to the settled understanding of the constitutional allocation of financial power between the parliament and executive government — even where appropriation legislation exists, the Commonwealth cannot spend most public money without additional and specific authorising legislation.

 A conference in honour of Professor Michael Coper.

 The explosive President: Donald Trump’s migration policy and its impact on international law and non-discrimination principles